-The pharmacy is co-located with a medical practice in Penryn, Cornwall.
+The pharmacy is in the town centre of Redruth, Cornwall.
 It sells over-the-counter medicines and dispenses NHS and private prescriptions.
 The pharmacy team offers advice to people about minor illnesses and long-term conditions.
 The pharmacy offers services including flu vaccinations, the NHS New Medicine Service (NMS) and the Pharmacy First Service.
 It also provides the locally commissioned Walk-in Consultation Service.
 The pharmacy supplies medicines in multi-compartment compliance packs to people who need help to remember when to take them.
 And it delivers medicines to people's homes.